Jennifer Wood honoured with Inaugural Life Membership of GLEPHA

 LEPH2021 is a key event in your calendar for 2021, a unique conference for anyone from policing or public health involved in confronting complex social, medical and behavioral challenges.
-Over three days in March 2021, and with multiple pre-conference satellite meetings on specific topics, the conference addresses the complex and diverse intersections of law enforcement and public health, involving practitioners, policy makers and researchers from these and other related sectors.
+Over five days in March 2021, and with multiple pre-conference satellite meetings on specific topics, the conference addresses the complex and diverse intersections of law enforcement and public health, involving practitioners, policy makers and researchers from these and other related sectors.

 We have seen many examples of current social, humanitarian, security and broad public health issues requiring an inter-sectoral approach – the pandemic of Covid-19 disease is the latest, but not the last.
 Bringing the law enforcement and public health sectors together to address these problems is a rapidly emerging field, being explored in all jurisdictions and for a multitude of problems.
 Recognising the recurrent failure of approaches built within isolated individual sectors by themselves, it is important to bring together practitioners, policymakers and academics to explore the nature of the myriad interactions between police and public health.

 Law enforcement is both a sector and an activity; public health is likewise a sector and an activity: together they have common goals of inclusive wellbeing and safety of the communities they serve.
 There are many professions engaged in these endeavours, and too often professional and disciplinary boundaries constrain our ability to develop optimum strategies to achieve these goals.
 Issues of governance and collaborative leadership are fundamental to effective alliances.